FreeRTOS/FreeRTOS-Kernel/portable/Renesas/RX700v3_DPFPU/readme.txt

 *1: If the application writer wants to use their own tick interrupt configuration when tickless idle functionality is not used, please define configSETUP_TICK_INTERRUPT() (in FreeRTOSConfig.h) and provide the configuration function.
+Please be aware that port.c is hard coded to use CMT0 though it seems to be configured to use any CMTn according to the definition of configTICK_VECTOR (in FreeRTOSConfig.h).

-*1: If the application writer wants to use their own tick interrupt configuration when tickless idle functionality is used, please modify port.c for the configuration.
+*2: If the application writer wants to use their own tick interrupt configuration when tickless idle functionality is used, please modify port.c for the configuration.
+Please be aware that port.c is hard coded to use CMT0 though it seems to be configured to use any CMTn according to the definition of configTICK_VECTOR (in FreeRTOSConfig.h).

 *3: RX100 ports are also available.